6.5mm Grendel: External ballistics

 As noted above, the Grendel case is very closely related to the .220 Russian case.
 In general, each additional grain of bullet weight will reduce muzzle velocity by 10.8 ft/s (50.8 m/s for each gram) and each additional inch of barrel length will increase muzzle velocity by 20 ft/s (2.4 m/s for each centimeter).
 Specific details are available as graphs derived from Alexander Arms' public domain load table linked below.

-Army and police uses
+LE and Military usage

 Serbia is in process of adopting a rifle made by Zastava Arms in 6.5 mm Grendel caliber as main armament for its armed forces.
-The rifle, designated M17, is a derivative of the previous-issue M70 rifle.
+The rifle, designated Zastava M19, is a derivative of the previous-issue M70 rifle.
 An American-manufactured rifle in 6.5mm Grendel caliber may also be adopted in armament for special forces units after it passes testing in Technical Testing Center.
-Three types of 6.5mm Grendel ammunition produced by Prvi Partizan Užice Serbia will be tested for use with these rifles.
+Three types of 6.5mm Grendel ammunition produced by Prvi Partizan of Užice, Serbia, will be tested for use with these rifles.

+The French police tactical unit GIGN announced in 2025 that they are partnering with Swiss ammunition maker SwissP Defenc to produce 6.5 Grendel cartridges for the GIGN.